phetsims/phet-info/deployment-info/sim_deployment.md

 The latest SHAs under testing (use these if appropriate): http://www.colorado.edu/physics/phet/dev/html/john-travoltage/1.3.0-rc.1/dependencies.json

+## Shortcut for dev deployment:
+If you are working in master, would like to release a dev version by updating the dev number, and your working copy is clean then you can use `grunt next-dev`.
+This will run a trial build and if there are any lint or build errors the process will halt.
+If there are no lint or build errors, package.json will be updated with the next version number and the simulation will be built and deployed.

 ## Step 1.
 Set up the codebase
 * **DEV**: Dev deploys are often made from master using `pull-all.sh` in `chipper/bin`, but you can use code from branches if you wish